vanhoesenj/MSFS15-Digital-Stories/README.md

 # **Storytelling With A Spatial Narrative**

 The purpose of this short tutorial is to introduce the concept of a spatial narrative or [Michel de Certeau's](https://github.com/vanhoesenj/MSFS15-Digital-Stories/raw/master/certeau.pdf) concept of spatial stories.
 Storytelling often has a geographic context that can be difficult to full grasp and thus more clearly articulated through the inclusion of a supporting spatial narrative.
 This often takes the form of a single map shared as a frontispiece in a book that a reader references as they navigate the story.
 Recent advances in web browser capabilities provide a variety of digital tools that offer a more immersive experience where the story is told through or within maps.
 Maps themselves typically tell a story but in this case their explicit use serves as the dominant narrator.
-But we need to heed Jorge Luis Borges' caution and make sure both the spatial narrative and/or map are actually required and not just incorporated because it's 'possible' -
+However we need to heed Jorge Luis Borges' caution and make sure both the spatial narrative and/or map are actually required and not just incorporated because it's 'possible' -

 ![](https://raw.githubusercontent.com/vanhoesenj/MSFS15-Digital-Stories/master/Borges.png)